SumeetTompe070/IPL-2022-Data-Analysis_Python/README.md

 * Which teams Won most of the matches in IPL 2022.

-* Check the top scores in IPL 2022 with      to highscore .
+* Check the top scores in IPL 2022 with compareto highscore .

 * Maximum Scored match in IPL 2022 (First Innings).